okolipraiz/demo-repo/README.md

 ## Local Development

-1. open Index.html in your broswer and
+1. open Index.html in your broswer and apps